-Rules For Use of the
+Rules For Use of Archival Material

-Researcher must call, write, or email in advance of arriving at the Archives.
+- Researchers are encouraged to call, write, or email in advance of arriving at the Archives.

-Researcher must sign the Visitor’s Register each day that he or she uses the Archives.
+- Researchers must sign the Visitor’s Register each day that he or she uses the Archives.

-Only pencils, notecards, laptops, and paper essential for research will be allowed in the research area.
+- Only pencils, notecards, laptops, and paper essential for research will be allowed in the research area.
 All briefcases, coats, and other items not essential for research should be deposited with a member of the Archives' staff.

-All materials are housed in closed stacks.
+- All materials are housed in closed stacks.
 A staff member will assist researchers and bring material to the research room.

-The exact order or arrangement of the papers must be kept intact.
+- The exact order or arrangement of the papers must be kept intact.
 If any mistake in arrangement is discovered, please call it to the attention of an Archives staff member.
 Loose material may not be removed from their folders.

-Exercise greatest possible care to prevent damage to materials and extreme care in handling fragile items.
+- Exercise greatest possible care to prevent damage to materials and extreme care in handling fragile items.
 This also includes making no marks on materials, no resting of books or objects on the surface of items used, handling loose sheets by their edges and avoiding, as far as possible, touching the surface with hands.

-The Archives Department will consider requests for limited reproduction of material when such duplication can be done without injury to the material, when such duplication does not violate donor agreements or copyright restrictions, and when reproduction does not cause undue burden to the staff.
+- The Archives Department will consider requests for limited reproduction of material when such duplication can be done without injury to the material, when such duplication does not violate donor agreements or copyright restrictions, and when reproduction does not cause undue burden to the staff.

-Photo-reproduction will be furnished at the researcher’s expense.
+- Photo-reproduction will be furnished at the researcher’s expense.
 Do not remove any material from the collection or change its order in the collection.
 Please ask a member of the Archives’ staff for instructions and assistance if photocopying is desired.

 - All photocopying and scanning services are performed by Archives’ staff.
 No scanners or cameras are permitted in the Research Area without permission from the Director of the Archives.